npg70/galbreath-old/articles/maltmen.md

 ## Archibald Galbreath, Distiller

 Living 1797.
+Should be listed in 1792 census.

 ## Archibald Galbreath 1806 brewer

 from 1841 Census: Long Row, Campbeltown on [FindMyPast](https://www.findmypast.com/transcript?id=GBC%2F1841%2F0016597151) all in	Argyllshire, Scotland.
 Unclear on parents.

 * Archibald Galbreath birth year: 1806
 * Barbara: 1806